Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 - 1st argument: A list of [blocks to weighted block states](#blocks-to-block-states-replacement-entry), the additional ores that should spawn around the fissure
 - 2nd argument: A number, the rarity of blocks being replaced
 - 3rd argument: A number, the radius around the fissure that blocks should be replaced
-- 4th argument: A number, the number of blocks that should be placed, actual amount will be `count / rarity`{: .language-kube }
+- 4th argument: A number, the number of blocks that should be placed, actual amount will be `count / rarity`{: .language-kube-20 }

 ## Forest Types Map Entry